Cloud Computing

 The Deployment Models of the Cloud

-Cloud resources owned and operated by a third-party cloud service provider, delivered over the Internet. |
+| Cloud services used by a single organization, not exposed to the public. | Cloud resources owned and operated by a third-party cloud service provider, delivered over the Internet. | Keep some servers on-premises and extend some capabilities to the cloud. |

-Allows data and applications to be shared between private and public clouds. |
+| Complete control over data, security, and compliance. | Cost-effective as infrastructure is shared among multiple users. | Allows data and applications to be shared between private and public clouds. |

-Suitable for less sensitive workloads that require high scalability and availability. |
+| Security for sensitive applications, ideal for critical workloads. | Suitable for less sensitive workloads that require high scalability and availability. | Offers flexibility, security, and scalability for different use cases. |

-No maintenance required as the cloud provider manages the infrastructure. |
+| Meet specific business needs and compliance requirements. | No maintenance required as the cloud provider manages the infrastructure. | Provides business continuity, disaster recovery, and data backup solutions. |

 The Five Characteristics of Cloud Computing